forthink-xyz/python-uwbzero/README.md

 ### 4.3 NI

-Forthink NearbyInteraction library in python.
+Forthink NearbyInteraction library in python, to support Apple Nearby Interaction.

 ### 4.4 UCI

+The UCI Layer, to support FiRa-UCI Generic interface, support the FiRa-UCI Generic protocol.

 ## 5. How to use the Library